 The Donald and Helen Schort School of Mathematics and Computing Sciences

 LR’s Mathematics program strives for academic excellence by offering rigorous courses designed to challenge the qualified and motivated student and to liberate the mind through an emphasis on quantitative and abstract reasoning, problem solving, critical thinking, and strong communication skills.
-The courses in Mathematics are designed to convey the logical structure of mathematics and prepare students to apply mathematical models to various areas of problem solving and analysis.
+The undergraduate courses in Mathematics are designed to convey the logical structure of mathematics and prepare students to apply mathematical models to various areas of problem solving and analysis.

 There are three tracks within the Mathematics major, each leading to either a Bachelor of Science or a Bachelor of Arts degree:

 The Actuarial Science track is designed for students preparing for a career as an actuary.
 The course work combines a strong foundation in mathematics and statistics combined with computing, economics, and business.
 The Actuarial Science Track leads to a Bachelor of Science degree in Mathematics.

 The Theoretical track is designed for students interested in doing research in mathematics, and provides strong foundation for students planning to continue their education through graduate studies.
 The program is structured to develop mathematical thinking and proof-writing skills.
 The Theoretical Track leads to a Bachelor of Science degree in Mathematics.